Costa Rican pygmy owl: Movement

 The Costa Rican pygmy owl is a year-round resident throughout its range.

 Feeding

 The Costa Rican pygmy owl forages both day and night.
 It hunts from a low perch in dense foliage and takes prey in "a short, swift dash".
 If the target is missed, the bird typically returns to the perch rather than pursuing.
 Its diet has not been defined in detail but is known to include birds, small mammals and other vertebrates, and large arthropods.
 Like other pygmy owls, they swish their tails from side to side when agitated.

 Breeding

 The Costa Rican pygmy owl's breeding phenology is not well known.
-It nests in tree cavities, perhaps mostly old woodpecker holes.
-One nest was found in March and contained three eggs.
+It nests in naturally occurring tree crevices and holes, and may potentially repurpose the disused nests of woodpeckers or other tree-dwelling birds.
+Average clutch sizes are not certain, though one nest found in March 2020 contained three eggs.

 Vocalization

 The Costa Rican pygmy owl's song is "a long series of clear, unmodulated toots in an irregular rhythm".
 The toots can be in pairs, in a series of three pairs, or in a continuous series of single notes.
 When excited, it gives a faster, higher-pitched series of five toots.